Assured Shorthold Tenancies Explained

-There is often a clause for gardens and shared areas requesting that they are keep in reasonable condition, such as cutting the grass, trimming hedges or ensuring no excess rubbish builds up.
-You can't be expected to do anymore than the average person and if you don't have the tools maintain a garden, check whether any are supplied by the landlord.
+There is often a clause for gardens and shared areas requesting that they are kept in reasonable condition, such as cutting the grass, trimming hedges or ensuring no excess rubbish builds up.
+You can't be expected to do any more than the average person and if you don't have the tools to maintain a garden, check whether any are supplied by the landlord.

 Smoke alarms/carbon monoxide detectors

 Landlords by law must test the smoke and/or carbon monoxide detector on the first day of the tenancy.
 Beyond then, if the AST states they are your responsibility then you will have to make sure you test the alarms regularly, replace the batteries and don’t tamper with them.

 If you want to leave the tenancy early, there may be a ‘Break Clause’ included which will allow you to leave (free of charge) upto a defined date.
 The AST will also outline the notice period you must give.
 Beyond that date, you will be liable for the landlord’s costs in re-letting the property and the rent until the start date of the replacement tenancy.